Seven questions and answers related to the Artists' Initiative:

 Artists have their own responsibilities and freedom of movement, like everyone else in society.
 The crisis puts pressure on nowadays politicians who invest in traditional voters in order to stay in power.
 This attitude results in "business as usual", whereas new strategies and approaches are badly needed.

 3. It is up to artists to invent them?

 That sounds presumptuous.
 Still, artists cannot be denied certain useful skills.
 They are often more alert, foresee bad scenarios and their mind is more receptive to alternatives.
 Thus they inspire contemporaries.

 4. Isn't that a romantic idea of artists?

 There is no romanticism in striving for the better.
-In the Artists' Initiative the youngest are in their twenties, the eldest are over seventy.
-We are no children; we know that life can be biased and hard.
-Among the Roma artists many lost family-members in the Holocaust or Porajmos, when some 500.000 Roma were killed in concentration camps.
+In the Artists' Initiative the youngest are fifteen, the eldest are over seventy.
+We know that life can be biased and hard.
+Among the Roma and Sinti artists many lost family-members in the Holocaust or Porrajmos, when some 500.000 Roma were killed in concentration camps.
 These facts are a reason to join the Initiative rather than to step back!

 5. Art facilitates changes?